 If, however, the FNP is projected to be depleted at a future measurement date, the SEIR is determined as the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by discounting all projected benefit payments through the date of depletion by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion by a 20-year tax-exempt municipal bond (rating AA/Aa or higher) rate.
-The rate used, if necessary, for this purpose is the Fidelity General Obligation 20-year Municipal Bond Index Rate (3.86%).
+The rate used, if necessary, for this purpose is the Bond Buyer General Obligation 20-year Municipal Bond Index published at the last Thursday of June by The Bond Buyer (www.bondbuyer.com) (3.93%).